bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ## Shipping app overview

 Once BigCommerce registers your app, a store owner can install the app on a store.
-Merchants and developers can then connect the service on their store.
+Merchants and API users can then connect the service on their store.
 They can enable your carrier in one or more shipping zones.
 They can set up different shipping options for each zone your carrier services.
 BigCommerce will retrieve service options and rates.
 The following figure illustrates the workflow:

 ![Shipping Provider Overview](https://storage.googleapis.com/bigcommerce-production-dev-center/images/shipping-provider-figure.png)
 ![Shipping App Overview](https://storage.googleapis.com/bigcommerce-production-dev-center/images/ship%20prov%20api.png 'Shipping Provider API')